 - Lines you up for a good job.
 While one program might offer you a job at the end of your training, the salary for a CNA can vary pretty dramatically depending on where you work, so don’t just accept the first program that comes with a job offer.
 In some cases, if you do your research, you might be better off paying for a program out of pocket and finding a job in a research facility or with the government where you can earn several thousand dollars more annually and receive greater benefits.

 Some other things to consider as you explore your options are class sizes and location.
-If you want to get the most out of your training, smaller class sizes will allow you more one on one attention with instructors.
+If you want to get the most out of your schooling, smaller class sizes will allow you more one on one attention with instructors.
 Depending on your transportation situation, location can also be an important factor.
 If you take public transportation, you’ll want to look for easily accessible classes based on your location and available transportation options.

 Additional CNA Resources